rackerlabs/support-how-to/content/cloud-servers/network-configuration-for-eth0-changed-to-dhcp-after-upgrading-rhel-centos.md

 2. Trigger the **nova-agent** to reload the network configuration by using one of the following options:

-      - Add a Cloud Network to the server, and then send an application programming interface (API) call to **resetNetwork** to reset the network.
+      - Add a Cloud Network to the server.

-       - To use this option an [API call](https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-basic-operations/#reset-network-for-server) must be used to trigger **resetNetwork**.
-            [Pitchfork](https://pitchfork.rax.io/servers/#reset_network-cloud_servers) is a graphical user interface (GUI) API tool that can be used to easily access the API.
+      - Use an [API call](https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-basic-operations/#reset-network-for-server) to trigger **resetNetwork**.[Pitchfork](https://pitchfork.rax.io/servers/#reset_network-cloud_servers) is a graphical user interface (GUI) API tool that can be used to easily access the API.

       - Trigger the network reset locally on the server.